chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 Here is some example code for reading a view using wagmi.
 Things look a little different now as we're inside a React component.
-For those who aren't farmiliar with a React component, it's just a lightweight way to break you front end code up into smaller sections.
+For those who aren't familiar with a React component, it's just a lightweight way to break your front end code up into smaller sections.
 Just like functions, but they will return some HTML.

 You'll notice there's a few things we're missing here, such as the RPC, and the provider.
 That is because those are created globally as part of setting up wagmi and connecting the users wallet.
 So they are nicely abstracted away.

 For reading the contract we're using a react hook from wagmi called useReadContract.
 Similar to the Ethers contract object, this takes the address of the contract and the abi.
 We also specify here the view we want to call, and the input parameters for this function.

-The result object it retuns has lots of useful data on it, including if the result is still pending, if it has an error, the data from the call and much more.
+The result object it returns has lots of useful data on it, including if the result is still pending, if it has an error, the data from the call and much more.

 Here we're doing some conditional rendering, showing a loading state while the view call is pending.
 An error state if there is an error.
-And then returning the users balance once we have it.
+And then returning the user's balance once we have it.

-One nice feature about wagmi compared to using Ethers directly, is this view is going to automatically update whenever the state changes on chain.
+One nice feature about wagmi compared to using Ethers directly, is that this view is going to automatically update whenever the state changes on the chain.
 With Ethers, the call we made was only accurate at that block, and if the data changed later on it would be outdated.
-Using `useReadContract` however will automatically update as the users balance changes.
+Using `useReadContract` however will automatically update as the user's balance changes.

-While this code looks a bit harder to read at first, it has many more features built in that make our lives easeir when integrating.
+While this code looks a bit harder to read at first, it has many more features built in that make our lives easier when integrating.

 ---